 Hundreds of red lanterns hang overhead as you wander through the crowded temple.
 I’d love to have visited here at night.

-The market has existed since late 18th century and retains an air of times gone by.
+The market has existed since the late 18th century and retains an air of times gone by.

 Light at the end of the tunnel beneath the overhanging canopy.